mannyfred/SentinelBruh/README.md

 The following PoC abuses 2 things:
-- Static offset of LdrpVectorHandlerList from the base of Ntdll
+- Static offset of LdrpVectorHandlerList from the base of Ntdll (updated so it looks for the correct 'lea' instruction)
 - S1's goofy detection methods

 ### LdrpVectorHandlerList